AdobeDocs/experience-manager-learn.en/help/forms/document-services/pdf-forms-and-documents.md

 ---
 title: Understand the different types of PDF forms and documents
 description: PDF is actually a family of file formats, and this article describes the types of PDFs that are important and relevant for form developers.
-solution: Experience Manager Forms
+solution: Experience Manager, Experience Manager Forms
-product: aem
 type: Documentation
 role: Developer
 level: Beginner,Intermediate